Sophie Stanton

-Sophie Stanton (born 1971 in London, England) is an English actress, director and playwright.
-She is best known for her role as DCI Jill Marsden in the BBC soap opera EastEnders in which she has appeared on and off since 2001.
+Sophie Stanton (born 1971) is an English actress.
+She is best known for her role as DCI Jill Marsden in the BBC soap opera EastEnders in which she has appeared on from 2001 to 2015.

 Career

 EastEnders

 Born in London and raised in Suffolk from the age of three, first in Onehouse and then in Stowmarket from age nine Marsden first appeared on 5 March 2001, appearing for the storyline labelled 'Who Shot Phil?'.
 She left on 27 March 2001 In 2002, she appeared in January, April and then from 14 November to 6 December.
 Again, in 2003 Marsden made numerous returns, in March, July, August, November and for a longer stint in December.

 In November 2009, it was reported that Stanton would be reprising her role as Jill.
 Marsden returned to investigate the murder of Archie Mitchell (Larry Lamb).
 Speaking of her return, she said: 'It came completely out of the blue, and knocked me for six.'
 Continuing, she said, 'I really thought Marsden was no more.
 It was a really great surprise because I’d just finished a year’s run at the National Theatre, appearing in a new play called England People Very Nice – so it couldn’t have come at a better time.'
 She made her return on 28 December 2009.
 Marsden left on 22 February 2010.
 Marsden returned on 5 January 2012 and appeared until May 2012, with two further appearances in August 2012.
 It was reported again in July 2015 that Stanton would be reprising her role as Marsden for the Who Killed Lucy Beale? storyline.